 - ROW (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication or orders of immediate possession have been received by the jurisdiction.
-Documentation of ROW possession will be required with application submittal. - ROW (all easements and titles) applies where no ROW is needed for the project or where all ROW has been acquired/dedicated. - Project Approvals/Environmental Documentation (PA/ED) applies where a Project Report-level analysis has been completed and environmental approvals have been attained.
-Furthermore, Environmental Approvals and Preliminary Desgin (35 percent (35%) level) are included with the PA/ED phase for FAST. - Project Study Report (PSR) or equivalent applies where the proposed project has completed initial planning activities, such as Environmental Impact Report (EIR), or design).
+Documentation of ROW possession will be required with application submittal. - ROW (all easements and titles) applies where no ROW is needed for the project or where all ROW has been acquired/dedicated. - Project Study Report (PSR) or equivalent applies where the proposed project has completed initial planning activities, such as Environmental Impact Report (EIR), or design).
 Evidence of approval should be included with the application.

 Satisfactory evidence includes project approval signature page, engineer-stamped site plan, or other summary information to demonstrate completion or planning phases.
 The applicant will be asked for detailed information only if necessary, to adequately evaluate the project application.